Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 No. If you just want to play this game, that's completely acceptable.
 However, I would really appreciate any and all bug reports.

-### When Will _Insert Device_ Be Supported?
+### When Will _<Insert Device/Arch/OS>_ Be Supported?
-The plan is to support every type of device eventually; Windows, MacOS, Linux, iOS, iPadOS, Android.
+I plan to support both 64-Bit and ARM devices running every major OS; Windows, MacOS, Linux, iOS, iPadOS, Android.

-Right now, I will only be building Windows and Linux builds.
+Currently, only 64-Bit Windows and Linux builds are available.

-Currently, Apple Products aren't supported.
-This isn't because I don't like Apple, it's because I can't afford the $99 Developer Fee.
+Apple Products aren't currently supported.
+This is simply because I can't afford the $99 Developer Fee.
-Hopefully that will change one day, but for the now; Apple Devices Are Not Supported.
-Which I find weird considering the entire game was developed on a Macbook Air.
+Eventually that will change, but for now; Apple Devices are Not Supported.
+Which I find odd since I built the entire game on a MacBook Air.

-Currently, Android is not supported.
-This will be coming much sooner than Apple support, but it's still a little ways off right now.
+Android is not supported currently either, but that will be coming very soon.
-As more builds have fewer problems, I'll start making Android builds.

-### Will You Support 32-Bit Devices?
-Nope.
-The world has moved on, and frankly if you're using a 32-Bit device, it's time to upgrade.

 ### My Issue Was Closed, But The Bug Still Exists:
 Just comment on the original issue letting me know it's still a problem.